bcgov/data-publication/pages/dps_bcdc_w_open_govt_licence_other.md

 has_toc: false
 ---

-## CREATING AN OPEN GOVERNMENT LICENSE - OTHER
+## CREATING AN OPEN GOVERNMENT LICENCE - OTHER

 The Broader Public Sector (BPS) is not permitted to use the OGL-BC and thus must create their own.
 These are suggested steps to create an Open Government Licence for your organization: